 In case you haven’t noticed, we like our wine at the TriWivesClub.
 It is definitely one of our pleasures and a way to cope with the triathlon lifestyle…at times…But, we’ve actually even started to get a bit more sophisticated about wine and learning what constitutes a good wine from a “why am I drinking this crap” wine.
 It has been an experience, however, albeit a fun one and we’ve probably come off looking quite uneducated and silly at times.
-But, that’s okay, our embarrassment is your gain.
+But, that’s okay, our embarrassment tasting and buying wine is your gain.

 AT A RESTAURANT